Port Richmond Honors Our Veterans with first ever Banners

 The graves of the Reformed Church Congregant Veterans will be marked.

-A free brochure will tell their stories in a self-guided tour.
-We will also honor Merchant Seamen and Privateers.
+We also honor Merchant Seamen and Privateers.

 Their family names are all Staten Island street names.
 Their sacrifice fashioned the nation we live in.